sergehuber/contextserver-rest-api/event-analysis.md

 ##Generic Form submission event

 A generic form may be either a statically or dynamically generated form, so the form fields may vary from one form to another.
+Now that we have defined event types, there shouldn't be a need for a completely generic form event type.

 ###Data sent
 (generic event properties)